Australian Survivor season 1

-The first season of Australian Survivor is the inaugural Australian adaptation of the popular reality game show Survivor.
-The season was filmed in Whaler's Way, an Eyre Peninsula coastal nature reserve near Port Lincoln, South Australia in the Great Australian Bight, where numerous ships had sunk off the coast in the past, setting up the season's nautical theme.
+The first season of Australian Survivor, the inaugural Australian adaptation of the international reality competition franchise Survivor, was filmed in Whaler's Way, an Eyre Peninsula coastal nature reserve near Port Lincoln, South Australia in the Great Australian Bight, where numerous ships had sunk off the coast in the past, setting up the season's nautical theme.

 Hosted by 60 Minutes journalist Lincoln Howes, the program consisted of 16 Australian castaways competing for 39 days for a grand prize of A$500,000 and a Ford V6 Escape.
 The series was filmed in November and December 2001 and aired weekly between February and May 2002 on the Nine Network, culminating in a live finale on 15 May 2002, where former Victorian Football League player Robert "Rob" Dickson was crowned the "Sole Survivor" over former test pilot Sciona Browne in a jury vote of 5–2.

 The program was criticised by fans and critics for poor casting and lower production values than the popular American edition (which also aired on Nine) and was not renewed due to low ratings.
 However the series did return (albeit on a different network) in 2006 with a celebrity edition.

 Production

 Conception

 In 2000, Nine began airing Survivor: Borneo, the first season of the American Survivor production.
 The agreement for Nine to air the American series included the condition that they must produce their own local Australian edition of Survivor.
-The local edition was announced publicly during the night of the local airing of the finale of Survivor: The Australian Outback in early May 2001.
+The local edition was announced publicly during the night of the local airing of the finale of Survivor US: The Australian Outback in early May 2001.
 This announcement also began the casting call for Australians willing to compete on the show.

 Filming and development

-The people included for consideration for host included Grant Kenny, Jamie Durie and Richard Hatch, the "Sole Survivor" of Survivor: Borneo.
+The people included for consideration for host included Grant Kenny, Jamie Durie and Richard Hatch, the "Sole Survivor" of Survivor US: Borneo.
 Eventually, Lincoln Howes, a journalist from Nine's 60 Minutes, was named as host.

 The production scouted locations across Australia to be used for the series.
 Locations considered included Uluru/Ayers Rock in the Northern Territory and the Kimberley region in Western Australia.
 However production settled on Whaler's Way, on the South Australian coastline, 30 km from the town of Port Lincoln, where the production crew was based.
 This location set up a nautical/shipwreck theme for the series.
 A majority of the challenges centred around the water (many of which were originally created by the show and not derived from the American series), Tribal Council was located on a shipwreck called "The Great Beyond", tribal immunity was in the form of a bell, and individual immunity was in the form of a rope necklace with shark's teeth.
 The theme song incorporated an Irish jig in a nod to Australian history – First Fleet arriving.
 An extended version of the main theme was played during the closing credits of the live finale and reunion show.